 Impairment of long-lived and amortizable intangible assets.
 Property, plant and equipment and intangible assets subject to amortization are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 If the sum of the expected undiscounted cash flows is less than the carrying value of the related asset or group of assets, a loss is recognized for the difference between the fair value and carrying value of the asset or group of assets.
-Such analyses necessarily involve significant judgment.
+Such analyses involves significant judgment.

 Product warranties.
 The Company's products carry warranties that generally range from one to ten years and are based on terms that are consistent with the market.
 The Company records a liability for the expected cost of warranty-related claims at the time of sale and is estimated based on the warranty period, product type and loss experience using actual historical failure rates and estimated costs of product replacement.
 The variables used in the calculation of the provision are reviewed by the Company at least annually.
 At times, warranty issues may arise which are beyond the scope of the Company's historical experience.
 The Company provides for any such warranty issues as they become known and estimable.
 The allocation of the warranty liability between current and long-term is based on expected warranty claims to be paid in the next year as determined by historical product failure rates.
+The increase in our reserve for product warranties in 2021 compared to the prior year was primarily due to increased steel prices and the acquisition of Giant Factories, Inc. (Giant).
+Refer to Note 3, "Acquisitions", for additional information regarding the acquisition of Giant.